strangetom/ingredient-parser/docs/source/guide/postprocessing.rst

     >>> q.to("ml")
     177.44117737499994 <Unit('milliliter')>

 By default, US customary version of units are used where a unit has more than one definition.
-This can be changed Imperial units by setting ``imperial_units=True`` in the :func:`parse_ingredient` function call.
+This can be changed to use the Imperial definition by setting ``imperial_units=True`` in the :func:`parse_ingredient() <ingredient_parser.parsers.parse_ingredient>` function call.

 .. code:: python